wp-plugins/smsify/readme.txt

 SMSify is a free WordPress plugin that allows you to <strong>send personalised SMS messages</strong> to a large number of contacts very quickly.

 == Description ==
 SMSify is a premium bulk SMS provider that uses the latest web technologies.
 This plugin adds no additional load on your server and it does not modify your databse.
 We do all the grunt work for you behind the scenes.
-This plugin allows you to <strong>import contacts</strong> from a csv file and <strong>schedule messages</strong>.
+This plugin allows you to <strong>import contacts</strong> from a csv file and <strong>schedule recurring messages</strong>.
 It features a beautiful AJAX user interface that is very simple to use.
 Screenshots available.
 Due to the cross-domain restrictions in Internet Explorer, this plugin works best in modern browsers such as: Google Chrome, Firefox and Safari.
 For other broswsers, we recommend using the app on www.smsify.com.au Website.

 Full list of features: